awsdocs/aws-doc-sdk-examples/javav2/README.rst

    limitations under the License.

 ###########################################
-AWS SDK for Java 2.0 documentation examples
+AWS SDK for Java (v2) code examples
 ###########################################

-To build and run these AWS SDK for Java v2 code examples, you need the following:
+To build and run these AWS SDK for Java (v2) code examples, you need the following:

 * `Apache Maven <https://maven.apache.org/>`_ (>3.0)
 * `AWS SDK for Java <https://aws.amazon.com/sdk-for-java/>`_ (downloaded and extracted somewhere on your machine)
-* **All Java Version 2 examples assume that you have setup your credentials in the credentials file in the .aws folder**.
+* **All Java (v2) examples assume that you have set up your credentials in the credentials file in the .aws folder**.
 For information about how to set AWS credentials and the AWS Region, see `Set up AWS credentials and Region for development <http://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html>`_ in the *AWS SDK for Java Developer Guide*.
 You should also set the *AWS Region* within which the operations will be performed.
 If a Region is not set, the default Region used is **us-east-1**.

-  After you set your AWS credentails in the credentials file located in the .aws folder, you can create a service client like this.
+  After you set your AWS credentials in the credentials file located in the .aws folder, you can create a service client like this.

            Region region = Region.US_WEST_2;